Jakobeha/treescript/README.md

   - Make identifiers indices
   - Desugar code blocks (e.g. `c'while (\x < \y) \x++;' => C_While[C_LessThan[\x; \y]; C_Inc[\x]]`)
     - Move splices out (`'while (\0 < \1) \2++;)'[\x / \0; \y / \1, \x / \2]`, not the same as indexing identifiers)
-    - Run a language parser for the given language (generates syntax tree data)
+    - Run the given language's (plugin) parser (generates AST data)
-    - Convert back into records, using the language parser's associated AST specification, and substituting the free (after-declared) nodes with their corresponding splices
+    - Convert back into records, using the (plugin) language specification, and substituting the free (after-declared) nodes with their corresponding splices
       - Expects a single syntax tree, creates a single record.
-To encode multiple statements, wrap them in a block (every AST specification should define one, even if it's not valid in the actual language, it's convenient for Descript to pass data around).
+To encode multiple statements, wrap them in a block (every language specification should define one, even if it's not valid in the actual language, it's convenient for Descript to pass data around).
   - (In the future) apply syntax shortcuts like lists
 - Compile (into literal C program)
   - TODO Summarize?